gharials/dev-path/docs/programming/mental-models.md

 # Mental Models for Programmers

 The first step to solving a problem is to express it properly.
-Expressing complex ideas require a _mental models_, analogies which are similar with ideas.
-Mental models not only express a problem but also guide your thought.
-Mental models are vital in communicating with collaborators.
+Expressing complex ideas requires _mental models_, analogies that are similar to ideas.
+Mental models not only express a problem but also guide your thought and aid your reasoning.

+Mental models are also vital in communicating ideas with collaborators.

 This page contains a list of commonly used mental models that often serve as analogies while expressing complex ideas.

+## Ranges or intervals

+### Representing ranges

+A range is a set of numbers between two numbers.
+For example, the range of numbers between $x$ and $y$, where $x \leq y$, is represented as $[x, y]$.
+The first number, $x$, is called the _lower bound_ of the range and the second number, $y$, is called the _upper bound_ of the range.
+A range may be _inclusive_ or _exclusive_.
+For example, the range $[1, 10]$ is inclusive, while $(1, 10)$ is exclusive.

+### Common range tasks

+* Checking if a number is in a range.
+* Finding the intersection or overlap of two ranges.
+* Finding the union of two ranges.
+* Finding the complement of a range.
+* Checking if a range is a subset of another range.

+## Grids or matrices

 ## Associations or maps